mtempler/mtempler.github.io/_posts/2026-08-26-scientific-learning.markdown

 the curve is the same but the axis labels $$x$$ and $$y$$ define a different problem: forward and backward scattering, supply needed for demand, demand needed for supply, respectively.
 An analysis with live time-series data is being prepared for publication.

 **To Give and To Receive**

-We resist the introduction of reward or compensation or barter, because it adds significant complexity to the problem prematurely.
+The introduction of reward or barter breaks the deductive structure of scientific learning, which we have worked hard to preserve.
+The moment we introduce currency, models are introduced, in this case, exchange rate models that convert money to displacement energy.
+Expect every business process to have its own changing exchange rate: spend for displacement energy.
+Exchange rate models imply some degree of control through spend, from which we will manage supply and demand scientifically.

+Giving should meet both physical and spiritual needs, including instruction, counsel, comfort and forgiveness.
+For St. Thomas Aquinas, giving and receiving are not merely economic or social acts.
+They are moral, spiritual and relational realities that mirror the very life of God.